September 17 - 23, 2017: Issue 330

 1907 plans by Charles Jakin- signed off 10.5.1907.
 Courtesy State Library of NSW.

-In 1911 Charlotte transferred the licence to a man named Bacon, one of those whom added his name to her second last In Memorium to Battistella almost twenty years later.
+In 1911 Charlotte transferred the licence to Charles Bacon, one of those whom added his name to her second last In Memorium to Battistella almost twenty years later.

 Charlotte was advertising a Green African Parrot next to the Narrabeen Hotel in 1920 but soon after George’s death she began buying other Hotel licenses closer to town; The Imperial in Alfred Street North Sydney and the Flagstaff in Princes Street, The Rocks in 1923 and 1924.
 One of these changed license hands less then six months later.